Another day of protests in France against cuts: "It's the streets that should write the budget."

 The massive deployment of law enforcement includes 80,000 police officers and gendarmes.

-ParisFrance is experiencing another day of chaos this Thursday due to the general strike called to protest the cuts planned by the previous government.
+ParisFrance is experiencing another day of chaos this Thursday due to the general strike called to protest the cuts intended by the previous government.
 Despite the change of prime minister—the Macronist Sébastien Lecornu was appointed last week to replace François Bayrou—unions and left-wing parties believe the new government will also include budget cuts.
-Lecornu is a warning.
+The strike is a warning for Lecornu.
+"It is the street that must write the budget, and if not, it will be Mr. Lecornu who will end up on the street," warned Sophie Binet, general secretary of the CGT.

-The new day of protests, which comes just a week after the mobilization that left more than 500 people arrested nationwide, began this morning with some disturbances in cities such as Paris and Marseille and with many problems on public transportation, especially in Paris, where some metro lines are only operating with minimal service during rush hour.
-By early morning, there were already more than 50 arrests nationwide, and police had to intervene to prevent bus exit blockades.
+The new day of protest, which comes just a week after the mobilization that left more than 500 people arrested across the country, began this morning with some clashes in cities such as Paris, Lyon, and Marseille and with many problems on public transportation, especially in the capital, where some metro lines only operated with minimal services during the hours.

-To deal with possible violent actions, the Interior Ministry has deployed 80,000 police officers and gendarmes, along with drones and 26 armored vehicles that are deployed rarely, usually when serious disturbances are anticipated.
+To combat the violent incidents, the Interior Ministry has deployed a massive force of 80,000 police officers and gendarmes, along with drones and 26 armored vehicles, which are deployed on rare occasions, usually when serious disturbances are anticipated.
 The acting Interior Minister, conservative Bruno Retailleau, warned of zero tolerance for violence.
-"We will be inflexible," he said.
+"We will be inflexible," he asserted.

 Without a government